yourlabs/djwc/README.md

 **Then**, run the `./manage.py djwc` command that will download all the scripts into a static directory.
-Do this prior to collectstatic in production, and every-time you change your components configuration.
+Do this prior to collectstatic in production, and every-time you change your components declaration.

 ### That's it !